sanand0/tools-in-data-science-public/project-tds-virtual-ta.md

 }
 ```

+The response must be sent within 30 seconds.

 ## Evaluate your application

 Here are a few [sample questions and evaluation parameters](project-tds-virtual-ta-promptfoo.yaml ":ignore").
 These are **indicative**.
 The actual evaluation could ask _any_ realistic student question.